 Medium or Technique

-Etching, burnished lavis, drypoint, and burin; working proof
+Etching, burnished lavis, drypoint, and burin; on laid paper, working proof

 Not On View